-The phrase “world Jewry” is at best an inelegant misnomer, and worst a perfect example of what Adam Gopnik (sic!) in the New Yorker (in praise of Roth) described as the politie anti-Semitism of the professional British chattering class.
+The phrase “world Jewry” is at best an inelegant misnomer, and at worst a perfect example of what Adam Gopnik (sic!) in the New Yorker (in praise of Roth) described as the politie anti-Semitism of the professional British chattering class.
 And while one could be charitable and say in his defence that Amis just isn’t very bright, the truth is he’s not stupid enough to have chosen the words “world Jewry” without considering how they would sound, and how grating they would seem.
-Thus one concludes that his aim was if nothing else to ride Roth’s vapor trail and incite certain quarters to call him an odious little man.
+Thus one concludes that his aim was if nothing else, to ride Roth’s vapor trail and incite certain quarters to call him an odious little man.
 Fear not dear reader, our view is that while someone else might say Amis is not fit to sleep with the pigs, we would defend him and say he most certainly is.

 Thus for Amis – No, it wasn’t until the seltzer squirting messiah Roth burst upon the consciousness of “world Jewry” that there was the great awakening!

 Rabbis held forth!
 Shonda!
 They cried as mothers wept and hysterically force fed matzah brei to their children.

 The Schwartzman’s of Hoboken had to cancel their son David’s Bar Mitzvah, because Bubbie Schwartzman had a fainting spell, wailing as she went down: The Cossacks are coming!
 The Roth is here!

 And of course one must applaud the consistency if not the moral flexibility of The Guardian.
 Imagine the steam generating outrage had a conservative rag used the phrase “World Jewry” or “All the Negroes” – oh yes, one can picture the Twitterverse having a melt down; Bill Maher would feast on it for days, The New Yorker would opine about the ill effects of the Age of Trump, and The Guardian would provide a portrait of a transgender teen coping with the angst, by launching a boycott of said conservative rag.

 Martin Amis (and The Guardian) can go fuck a stale bagel.